janskwr/TWD/README.md

-# TWD-projects-and-homeworks
+# TWD
 Code for my Data Visualization Techniques classes.
+Note: All comments in Polish language.